gijit/gi/README.md

 will tell you which ones when you rebuild `gi`.

-While shadowing (sandboxing) does not allow arbitrary imports to be called from the inside the `gi` REPL at runtime without prior preparation, this is often a useful and desirable security feature.
+While shadowing (sandboxing) does not allow arbitrary imports to be called from inside the `gi` without prior preparation, this is often a useful and desirable security feature.
 Moreover we are able to provide these imports without using Go's linux-only DLL loading system, so we remain more cross-